 - MSA is a progressive neurodegenerative disorder with an estimated annual worldwide incidence of about 0·6/100,000, rising to 3/100,000 in those aged over 50 years.

-- Most patients with MSA develop the disease when older than 40 years and the mean age at onset is between 50 and 70 years.
+- Most patients with MSA develop the disease when older than 40 years and the average age of onset is approximately 55 years.

 - Patients may also present with Parkinsonian symptoms, often with a poor or temporary response to levodopa therapy, or cerebellar dysfunction.